isjaylee/discalendar/README.md

-# README
+# Discalendar

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+A Discord bot to help manage events.
+Commands and any maintenance are all done within Discord.

+Tech stack:

-* Ruby version
+* Ruby 2.6.1

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Rails 5.2

-* ...
+* Postgres for database

+* Sidekiq for queuing the notifications of when an event is going to start

+* React for the frontend (using webpacker)

+* Discordrb for Discord API